VassoD/cohere-plugin-figma/README.md

 The main files you'll want to edit are:

 - `app/page.tsx`: will let you update the plugin `iframe`.
 The page auto-updates as you edit the file and will let you update the user interface of your plugin.
-- `app/completion/route.ts`: This is the "server" of the plugin and is what talks to OpenAI.
-This is where you can update the prompt that you are sending to GPT.
+- `app/completion/route.ts`: This is the "server" of the plugin and is what talks to Cohere.
+This is where you can update the prompt that you are sending to Cohere.
 - `plugin/manifest.json`: this is the [manifest file](https://www.figma.com/plugin-docs/manifest/) that will let you update the permissions and editor types of your plugin.

 ## Publishing your plugin